lfrank01/Basic_Onshape_CAD/Fork/README.md

 ## Lessons Learned

 * The mirror feature is handy.
-To use it, a feature or part is needed, along with an axis to mirror accross.
+To use it, a feature or part is needed, along with an axis to mirror across.

 * The keyboard shortcut for a fillet is shift + f.

 * Tangent propgation on a fillet means that any lines tangent to the entities being filleted will be included.
-Tangent propogation is an option that can be changed when using the fillet featur.
+Tangent propogation is an option that can be changed when using the fillet feature.

-* While a fillet is a rounded cut, a chafer is straight cut.
+* While a fillet is a rounded cut, a chamfer is straight cut.